Lawn Business Grows in the Bumberung Aboriginal Corporation

 The Foundation distributed donated outdoor garden equipment and trained locals in its use.
 This positive contribution improved the well-being and health of the communities involved.
 One small community cleaned up their town and entered the Tidy Town competition for the first time.
 A generator is being used to run local camps and a water pump for showers.
 A mower, blower, whipper snipper, and chain saw resulted in improved community gardens including around homes and the local school.
 A ride-on mower goes a long way to taming the tough grasses of Australia’s north-west.
 Training was provided in the use and maintenance of the equipment by a local training company.
 This training developed skills within the community and also ensured the correct and continued use of the equipment in support of the community.

-Swags/ Sleeping Bags for Kids
+Swags/ Sleeping Bags for Kids in the Kimberly

 In this project, donated airline blankets and mattresses are turned into portable swags for the children in remote communities.
 The Foundation envisages the local communities taking ownership of this project by sewing and distributing the swags.
 Our vision for the pillowcases is to sew handles on them so they can be used as shopping bags.
 This will help to combat the plastic bag pollution problem.
 The local artist could also paint indigenous drawings on the bags and sell to tourists – another small business opportunity.
 See our video below on How to Sew Swag.